galaxyproject/planemo/docs/commands/cwl_run.rst

                                       describing job.
 Required by CWL conformance
                                       test suite and implemented by cwltool
                                       reference implementation.
+      --cwl_engine [galaxy|cwltool]   Select an engine to run CWL job using, defaults to Galaxy but the CWL reference implementation cwltool and be selected also.
       --help                          Show this message and exit.